Complete guide to managing network isolation and custom networks in Joblet.

 python process_sensitive.py

-# Note: --max-iobps affects all I/O, not just network
+# Note: --max-iobps controls all I/O operations, not network-specific bandwidth

 --max-iobps=10485760 \